sumedh-shingade/Event-Management-System/README.md

 2. Backend: MySql Database.
 3. Frontend: React JS.
 4. IDE: Eclipse.

-## Let's Connect!

-I'm always open to collaboration and discussions.
-If you're interested in exploring the world of seamless event management or have ideas to share, feel free to reach out via email or connect with me on LinkedIn.

 ## Explore the Code

-Dive into the repositories to explore the code behind **Fores** and other related projects.
+Dive into the repositories to explore the code behind **4S-Events** and other related projects.
 Don't forget to star the repositories you find interesting and let's together create a new era of exceptional event experiences.

 🌐 Happy exploring and innovating!